From A Wiki of Ice and Fire

 A young, strong, handsome blond-haired man, Lancel is said to closely resemble his cousin, Jaime Lannister.
 He has green eyes and sandy hair, and is sixteen years old.
 See also this collection of images.

 A Game of Thrones

-Alongside his cousin Tyrek, Lancel serves as squire to King Robert Baratheon, and is directly responsible for his death: on the request of Queen Cersei Lannister, he provides the King with a large dose of strongwine as Robert tracked an enormous boar while hunting in the Kingswood.
-The boar slew Robert.
+Alongside his cousin Tyrek, Lancel serves as squire to King Robert Baratheon, and is directly responsible for his death: on the request of Queen Cersei Lannister, he provides the king with a large dose of strongwine as Robert tracks an enormous boar while hunting in the Kingswood.
+The boar slays Robert.

 A Clash of Kings